- Too often there’s no link between my purchases and how much is given to the charity, or the correlation is vague

 Then there’s the issue that money is a powerful tool.
 Why would I throw it around without care?
 I really have no idea if I helped anything but my waistline with that box of cereal.
 It was a moment of weakness, a lack of clarity.
 Plus it was the kind I bought anyway.
 (See above re: literally the very least I could do…)

 Kids with cancer.
 Animal habitats.
 Disaster relief.
 Clean water.
 On top of the direct appeals for aid I get as mail, the barrage of products or companies throwing causes at me while I’m shopping seems endless.
 When they’re specific about the charity group they’re supporting (if they’re not = red flag!) that just raises more questions for me.
 I don’t know the difference between the National Cancer Center or the Prevent Cancer Alliance.
 Do they spend 90% of their budget on program or fundraising?
 Are they homophobic?
-Does money come into my community?
 Are they trying to defund or restrict other charities I support?
 Do they have a track record of delivering on their promises of aid?

 Co-mingling ordinary products I buy and charitable decisions has built up into a crazy-making frenzy.
 So I’ve resolved to simplify: